 When it comes to divorce, a stay at home mom faces extra challenges, such as no control over the finances, no paycheck, and less power in the relationship.
-If you're facing such a situation, read the advice from the life coach and the legal expert for ideas on how to cope.
+If you're facing such a situation, read the suggestions from the life coach and the legal expert for ideas on how to cope.

 Elise's Question: My husband has an idea but I have not “made it official” yet.
 SAHM for over 14 years, 55-1/2 years old, no access to or true knowledge of our finances, VERY little money of my own (less than $3k), minimal employable skills; outdated secretarial skills, not getting many responses to applications, when I do I’m offered between $10 and $14 per hour...cannot live on that and maintenance support won’t be for long.
 Very depressed and worried.
 Also, since I have no access to much paperwork (house, bills, finances, etc.), how do women like me address situations like mine prior to hiring an attorney?